codeanywhere/documentation-old/connections/digitalocean.md

 # DigitalOcean

+With Codeanywhere, you can work directly with your DigitalOcean Droplets!

+### Adding a New Connection to DigitalOcean

-With Codeanywhere, you can work directly with your Digital Ocean Droplets.
-In order to create a new Droplet using Codeanywhere, simply go to File  -> New Connection -> Digital Ocean.
+In order to create a new Droplet using Codeanywhere, simply go to File  -> New Connection -> DigitalOcean.

 ![digitalocean-open](images/digitalocean-open.png "digitalocean-open")